-In the last five years, many have tried to kill email.
-Email was considered to be a legacy system, a relic of the past.
+In the past years, many have tried to shun email.
+It was considered a legacy system, a relic of the past.
 Something that would get phased out by shinier, modern tools like Slack, which promised to transform workplace communication.
-But we’re halfway through 2021, and the humble email is still going strong.
+But we’re almost halfway through 2022, and the humble marketing email is still going strong.

-Sample this: According to Statista, 4.03 billion people worldwide used email in 2021, a number expected to grow to 4.48 billion by 2024.
-That’s 52% of the world’s population!
-As a platform, it is bigger than the biggest social networks combined (Facebook with its 2.2 billion users and Instagram with 1 billion+).
+Sample this: according to Statista, 4.6 billion people worldwide use email in 2022, a number expected to grow to 4.6 billion by 2025.
+That’s more than half of the world’s population!
 The sheer ubiquity makes it hard to ignore as a marketing channel.

-And it’s not like people are not using it.
 A 2018 Adobe study found that millennials spend nearly 6.4 hours on email.
-41% even check their inboxes in bed, just after waking up or before going to sleep.
+62% even check their inboxes in bed, just after waking up or before going to sleep.
 In terms of ROI, emails win you about $40 for every $1, a whopping 4000% return (Campaign Monitor)!
 They’re also harder to ignore than SMSes, with 21% of emails being opened within the first hour of delivery.

 4 Types of Email Marketing Campaigns

 You can’t shove your sales pitch down a user’s throat as soon as they sign up for your service.
-Research shows that 3 out of 4 leads are not yet ready to hit Purchase, so you need to be warm and welcoming in your first interaction.
+According to Gleanster Research, 50% of your leads are not yet ready to hit “Purchase,” so you need to be warm and welcoming in your first interaction.
 Welcome emails are a great way to introduce new users to your brand and set the tone for the rest of their journey.

 Welcome emails see more traction when you personalize them and make it abundantly clear that it’s not just a machine-generated formality.
 To do this, you can address the user by their first name and ask them to reach out should they have any queries or feedback.

-- Sets a strong foundation for fostering long-term relationships.
-According to research, users who go through a welcome email read 40% more content from the same sender over the next 180 days.
+- This type of marketing email sets a strong foundation for fostering long-term relationships.
+According to a statistic shared by Neil Patel, users who go through a welcome email read 40% more content from the same sender over the next 180 days, thereby building customer loyalty.

-- Showcase higher open and click-through rates than other marketing emails, so it’s the best place to get key messages across.
+- Welcome emails showcase higher open and click-through rates than other marketing emails, so they’re the best way to get key messages across.

 - Timeliness: The high-touch cadence is useful for complex SaaS products that require hand-holding.

-- Since they are automated, they generate massive ROI as you can sit back and relax while they do the work for you 24 x 7.
+- Since these are automated emails, you can sit back and relax while they do the work for you 24×7.

 Out of sight is out of mind.
-Newsletters are an email marketer’s best friend to stay top of users’ minds and not drift into digital oblivion.
-Brands usually send blog round-ups (Top Picks Of The Month), company updates, or new feature announcements via newsletters.
-They are rarely plain-text and rely on a combination of visually appealing media (images, videos, GIFs) to catch user attention.
+Newsletters are an email marketer’s best friend to stay on top of users’ minds and not drift into digital oblivion.
+Brands usually send blog round-ups (Top Picks of the Month), company or product updates, or new feature announcements via email newsletters.
+They are rarely plain-text, and rely on a combination of visually appealing media (images, videos, GIFs) to catch users’ attention.

 Since they pack in a lot of information, they must be formatted in a way that’s easy on the eyes.
-It’s a good practice to use bold fonts and flashy headlines in a grid layout so that users find it easy to skim through and digest.
-They also have a CTA at the bottom, typically redirecting to a specific blog or a dedicated webpage that contains more details.
+It’s a good practice to use bold fonts and large headlines in a grid layout so that users find it easy to skim through and digest the information.
+Your email newsletter should also have a call to action (CTA) at the bottom, typically redirecting to a specific blog or a dedicated landing page.

-- Regular issues build brand recall and cement brand characteristics in subscribers’ minds.
+- Regular email newsletters build brand recall and cement brand characteristics in subscribers’ minds.

-- Good for re-engagement of users who have lost touch with the brand.
+- Newsletters are ideal for re-engaging users who may have lost touch with your brand.

-These are stand-alone emails containing a single message meant to be sent to your entire subscriber base.
-Examples of this include Black Friday deals, releasing a new ebook or whitepaper, an announcement of a webinar or an industry conference you’re hosting, or a season’s greetings (Merry Christmas + an offer).
+These are emails containing a single offer meant to be sent to your entire subscriber base.
+Examples of this include Black Friday deals, releasing a new ebook or whitepaper, an announcement of a webinar, product update, or an industry conference you’re hosting, or a season’s greetings.
 They are similar to landing pages in the sense that they are focused on a specific theme.

-- It’s easier to measure performance and attribute it correctly to the content since there’s only one overarching message and one button.
+- It’s easier to measure performance and attribute it correctly to the content, since there’s only one overarching message.

 - They’re extremely easy to create.
-Once you have the template in place, it’s just a matter of tweaking the copy and the hero image(s).
-Most of the time then can be spent on crafting a click-worthy subject line.
+Once you have the template in place, it’s just a matter of tweaking the ad copy and the hero image(s).
+You can then spend the most of your time crafting a click-worthy subject line.

-- By definition, they are infrequent, and users are not exactly expecting them, which makes them easy to miss.
+- These emails are infrequent, and users are not exactly expecting them, which makes them easy to miss.

 A few types of emails in email marketing include: